hemstreet/Planning-Poker/README.md

 The web server will then be started at `http://localhost:3002`

-Logo
+Credits
-* Playing Cards by Chad Holmes from the Noun Project
+`Playing Cards by Chad Holmes from the Noun Project`